 After you've entered your access credentials, the two buttons beneath this section become active:

-- Reveal: Click this button to show the actual characters of your access credentials above, which can be useful if you need to troubleshoot an invalid connection.
-Note that after you click Reveal, the button changes to Hide so that you can conceal the information again.
+- Reveal: Click this button to show the actual characters of your access credentials, which can be useful if you need to troubleshoot an invalid connection.
+After you click Reveal, the button changes to Hide so that you can conceal the information again.

 When you're satisfied that your credentials are entered correctly, click OK to proceed.
 Your new stored credentials appear in the list at the top of the Public Cloud Credentials screen in Studio.